graph-gophers/graphql-go/SECURITY.md

 ## Reporting a Vulnerability

 If you find a security vulnerability with this library, please, DO NOT submit a pull request right away.
-Please, report the issue to @pavelnikolov and/or @tony in the Gophers Slack in a private message.
+Please, report the issue to @pavelnikolov in the Gophers Slack in a private message.